Kostrykina18/DH_project/README.md

 The repository contains:
 * Code for making graphs in CSV format  ***graph_maker.ipynb***
+* TXT files (book and screenplay) - "TXT" folder
 * Graphs in CSV (which can be passed to Gephi) - "CSV" folder
-* TXT files (book and screenplay) - "TXT" folder
+* .gephi files - "GEPHI" folder
 * Graph images created in Gephi - "PNG_Gephi" folder